10 Chinese Myths to Know for Your China Vacation

 - Huang Di’s greatest invention was the South-Pointing Chariot (指南车 zhi nan che).
 After uniting China, his people was besieged by the Jiu Li (九黎) Clan.
 The leader of the Jiu Li, Chiyou (蚩尤), is said to have a bronze head and many arms, capable too of spewing a magical fog that could trap Huang Di’s troops.
 To traverse through the fog, Huang Di created the South-Pointing Chariot.
 This vehicle had a figure that always pointed to the South.

 - In modern day written Chinese, the term “Zhi Nan” is synonymous with compass or guide.

 The Myth of Huang Di Inspired Many Video Games

 Special Mention: Liao Zhai (聊斋)

 Liao Zhai is a collection of supernatural tales written by Pu Songlin (蒲松龄) in the 18th century.
-Macabre, colourful, and often terrifying, Pu Songlin's stories were a critique of the injustice he witnessed in society.
+Macabre, colorful, and often terrifying, Pu Songlin's stories were a critique of the injustice he witnessed in society.

 The most famous Liao Zhai story, thanks to Hong-Kong-made movies, is Qian Nü You Hun (倩女幽魂).
 This is the mother of all Chinese myths involving a bedraggled scholar and a kindly female spirit.
 In 1987, the late Hong Kong pop idol Leslie Cheung and Taiwanese beauty Joey Wong starred in the most famous screen adaptation.
 Here’s a visual summary, with the title song, to give you an idea of the story.